By Darryl Knudsen, International Rivers Executive Director

 This work is a welcome addition to the ever-growing evidence base that can be used to fight against the inequitable impacts of rapid ecological degradation, human rights abuses, and climate injustice at large.

 Rivers and Sustainable Development (2020) goes hand in hand with our work at International Rivers.
 Most recently, this work echoes our latest report and online global call Rivers for Recovery.
 Like the book, we make the case that protecting rivers for environmental and social justice is the necessary path in a Covid-19 recovery.
 At International Rivers, we work to uplift river communities, specifically Indiengious peoples, to support their own ecologically minded river governance.
-Thus, as the book makes clear, identifying the synergies between human rights, social justice and environmental sustainability is essential.
+Thus, as the book makes clear, understanding the synergies between human rights, social justice and environmental sustainability is both essential and critically important.